AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/oracle.md

 | `connectionString` | The connection string used to connect to [!DNL Oracle DB].
 The [!DNL Oracle DB] connection string pattern is: `Host={HOST};Port={PORT};Sid={SID};User Id={USERNAME};Password={PASSWORD}`. |
 | `connectionSpec.id` | The unique identifier needed to create a connection.
 The connection specification ID for [!DNL Oracle DB] is `d6b52d86-f0f8-475f-89d4-ce54c8527328`. |

-For more information about getting started refer to [this Oracle document](https://docs.oracle.com/database/121/ODPNT/featConnecting.htm#ODPNT199).
+For more information about getting started, refer to [this Oracle document](https://docs.oracle.com/database/121/ODPNT/featConnecting.htm#ODPNT199).

 ## Connect your [!DNL Oracle DB] account